santosimark/currency-to-words-ph/README.md

 - [ ] Filipino (Tagalog) language support

-- [ ] Add support for millions/billions
+- [x] Add support for millions/billions

-- [ ] Add CLI: currency-to-words 1234.56

 - [ ] Add customization options (uppercase, suffix like "only")
+- [ ] A CLI or browser version